georgelza/MongoCreator-GoProducer-avro/README.md

         Apache Kafka, Apache Flink, streaming and stuff (as he calls it) A good friend, thats always great to chat to... and we seldom stick to original topic. https://confluentcommunity.slack.com/team/U03R0RG6CHZ

-## Some Version notes.
-0.2	- 10/01/2024	Pushing/posting basket docs and associated payment docs onto Kafka.

-0.3	- 24/01/2024	To "circumvent" Confluent Kafka cluster "unavailability" at this time I'm modifying the code here to insert directly into Mongo Atlas into 2 collections.
-This will allow the Creator community to interface with the inbound docs on the Atlas environment irrespective how they got there.

-...
-Just look at the top of main.go...